 Staff members and volunteers help visitors research cancer-related topics and find information online and in print.
 The center provides a computer for patients and families to browse the Web and health-related databases.
 The center offers a wide range of services to help patients and others cope with cancer.

-All new cancer patients and their family members and friends can attend the New Patient and Caregiver Orientation to prepare for getting care at UCSF.
-The orientation includes an overview of cancer center services, tips for navigating the UCSF system, resources including a personal health manager "kit," and a tour of the cancer center.
+All cancer patients and their family members and friends can attend the Patient and Caregiver Orientation to prepare for getting care at UCSF.
+The orientation includes an overview of Cancer Center services, tips for navigating the UCSF system, resources including a personal health manager "kit," and a tour of the cancer center.

-The one-hour orientation is held on the following days and times:
+The one-hour orientation is held twice a month on Tuesdays at 11 a.m.

 Next Steps is the medical appointment planning program that helps cancer patients communicate more effectively with their doctors.
 In this free program, trained volunteers help patients map out their questions and concerns in a template, called a Consultation Plan, that patients take to their doctors' appointments.
 The plan can help ensure that concerns and questions are addressed during appointments, and can alleviate some of the confusion and anxiety that patients feel when making decisions about cancer treatment.